-Science Library: Video Games
+Price Science Commons & Research Library: Video Games

 Users are limited to two games at a time, as well as the game console and any appropriate accessories (such as guitars or additional controllers).
 Only one console will be checked out to any user at one time, so if a user checks out games for different systems, they can't also check out both consoles.
 Games may be "booked" ahead of time, allowing borrowers to reserve a copy for a specific time.
 Only two games and one console may be booked for any particular period, and games and consoles may not be booked for consecutive periods by the same borrower (such bookings, when observed, will be deleted).
-Borrowers may book, for any given period, two games, a console, and any necessary accessories such as additional or game-specific controllers.
+Borrowers may book, for any given period, up to two games, a console, and any necessary accessories such as additional or game-specific controllers.
 Borrowers are limited to two such bookings "events" per week, with the additional limitation against consecutive bookings, and repeated nonconsecutive bookings for the same borrower for the same popular games may also be deleted at staff discretion.

 Additional information about booking can be found here, or staff at any checkout desk can assist.